maxgrok/maxgrok.github.io_oldversion/_posts/2016-12-28-why-software-development.markdown

 I'm learning to code to build a bright future and solve problems with kind, passionate people.

 All the Best,

 Max

+p.s.
+This is subject to refactoring.
+My reasons for being a software developer may change.